umbraco/UmbracoDocs/commerce-add-ons/payment-providers/stripe/how-to-guides/testing-stripe-webhooks-locally.md

 Go to the [stripe documentation](https://stripe.com/docs/stripe-cli#login-account) and log in to the CLI.
 ### Step 3: Forward the stripe events to your local environment

-Whilst running the site locally, make a note of your local store domain, e.g. `https:localhost:44321`.
-Using the Stripe CLI, to can configure Stripe to forward any events to that url.
+While running the site locally, make a note of your local store domain.
+For example: `https:localhost:44321`.
+Using the Stripe CLI, you can configure Stripe to forward any events to that URL.

 To do so, run the following from the command line.